tokay-lang/tokay-lang.github.io/content/documentation.md

 variable += 1  # increment variable by 1
 constant += 1  # throws compile error: Cannot assign to constant 'constant'
 ```
-Now `variable` becomes 1, but `constant` can't be assigned and Tokay throws an error during compile-time.
+Now `variable` becomes 1, but `constant` can't be assigned and Tokay throws a compile error.
 What you can do is to redefine the constant with a new value.
 ```tokay
 variable++    # increment variable by 1